Randgalt/record-builder/README.md

 [![Build Status](https://github.com/Randgalt/record-builder/workflows/Java%20CI%20with%20Maven/badge.svg)](https://github.com/Randgalt/record-builder/actions)
 [![Maven Central](https://img.shields.io/maven-central/v/io.soabase.record-builder/record-builder.svg)](https://search.maven.org/search?q=g:io.soabase.record-builder%20a:record-builder)

-# RecordBuilder - Early Access
+# RecordBuilder

 ## What is RecordBuilder

-Java 15 introduced [Records](https://cr.openjdk.java.net/~briangoetz/amber/datum.html) as a preview feature.
-Since Java 9, features in Java are being released in stages.
-While the Java 15 version of records is fantastic, it's currently missing important features for data classes: a builder and "with"ers.
+Java 16 introduces [Records](https://openjdk.java.net/jeps/395).
+While this version of records is fantastic, it's currently missing some important features normally found in data classes: a builder and "with"ers.
 This project is an annotation processor that creates:

 - a companion builder class for Java records
 - an interface that adds "with" copy methods